 Getting my first paid food photography job gave me real confidence

-The more you put myself yourself out there, the easier it is to advertise and reach out to potential clients.
-The more jobs I got the more I learnt and my portfolio grew organically with time.
+The more you put yourself out there, the easier it is to advertise and reach out to potential clients.
+The more jobs I got the more I learned and my portfolio grew organically with time.

 I was so stressed before my first shoot that I didn’t sleep for two days